 29. See I.R.C. § 1031(a)(1) (2000).
 The basis rules of section 1031(d) require that the exchanger take a basis in replacement property equal to the basis the exchanger had in relinquished property, adjusted for gain or loss recognized and boot received.
 Id. § 1031(d).
 Those basis rules defer any gain or loss that an exchanger does not recognize on the exchange.
 See Jensen, supra note 25, at 196.
 As a consequence, section 1031 exchanges are often referred to as tax-deferred exchanges.
 Nonrecognition of gain or loss on an exchange makes the exchange tax-free.
-Therefore, section 1031 exchanges are often referred to as tax-deferred to this Article's analysis, this Article focuses on the tax-free aspect of section 1031 exchanges.
+Therefore, section 1031 exchanges are often referred to as tax-free exchanges.
+Because deferral is not central to this Article's analysis, this Article focuses on the tax-free aspect of section 1031 exchanges.